 What To Server With Rice and Peas?

-Jamaican Rice and Peas are most often served as a side dish with fish, chicken, or red meats, and a side of cooked or raw vegetables to make a perfectly healthy meal for family and friends.
+Jamaican Rice and Peas are typically served as a side dish to fish, poultry, or red meat.
+Add a side of cooked or raw vegetables for a deliciously healthy lunch for family and friends.

 What’s the difference between Peas and Beans?

-Beans are broader kidney-shaped and are mostly red or white in color.
-In comparison, peas are usually green and oval in shape.
+Beans are larger kidney-shaped and are generally red or white in color.
+Peas, on the other hand, are typically green and oval in shape.

-However, don’t let the minor differences between peas and beans over complicate and deter you from making these healthy seeds part of your weekly meal plan.
+However, do not allow the slight distinctions between peas and beans to prevent you from incorporating these nutritious seeds into your weekly meal plan.

 What To Do With Left Over Rice and Peas/Beans?

 Leftover rice and peas taste better as the ingredients continue to marry each other in the refrigerator.
-My favorite way to reuse rice and beans is to make a bowl of delicious fried rice.
-You can also check out the recipe for Food Explora’s Fried Rice by clicking HERE.
+My favorite way to reuse leftover rice and peas is to make a bowl of delicious fried rice.
+You may also find Food Explora’s Fried Rice recipe by clicking HERE.

 Join me on My Instagram.
-JamaicanISHfoodie is a Food and Travel Explora that takes you on a cultural wave showcasing everything related to food culture and travel.
+JamaicanISHfoodie is a Food and Travel Explora who takes you on a cultural wave showcasing everything related to food culture and travel.